changelly/api-changelly/README.md

 ### **Identifying The Transaction**

-To identify transaction the id from the `createTransaction` method is used.
+To identify transaction, the ID from the `createTransaction` method is used.

 Also you can use `getTransactions` method to list all transactions that satisfy request params.

 _Note on transaction processing:_ It's common situation when there are many transactions in `waiting` status when processing payin.
 In this case transaction with `waiting` status and _the nearest_ amount is selected.
-And in case there are many - the earleast of them is selected.
+And in case there are many – the earleast of them is selected.
 If the are no transactions in `waiting` status then new transaction is created automatically.

 All parameters for this method are optional.